aliasboink/website_blog/content/posts/golang_rss_aggregator/index.md

 Ideally everything is obfuscated as much as possible and the enduser has the least amount of privileges possible - this would also mean obfuscating the backend entirely.

 In my case, infinite scrolling is a must.
-Therefore the design I chose for this as it was easiest to implement is to have both the frontend and backend publicly exposed.
-To this end a `Cloudflare Tunnel` was used.
+Therefore the design I chose for this, as it was easiest to implement, is to have both the frontend and backend publicly exposed.
+To this end a `CloudFlare Tunnel` was used.
 As I already had one pointing to this domain, all I had to do was [configure the ingress](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/configuration-file/) accordingly and it worked like a charm.
 Finding the proper documentation for this was a bit of a headache, but after knowing it's possible and having an example it required very little tinkering.

 The result is the following: